-Judge Willett: Madam President and Ladies and members of the Federated Patriotic Societies.
-I am not in a position to discuss what is in my mind.
-I have always admired the sentiment entertained and expressed from time to time by the different members of the Federated Societies in the meetings that it has been my good fortune to attend.
+Judge Willett: Madam President and Ladies and members of the Federated Patriotic Societies, I am not in a position to discuss what is in my mind.
+I have always admired the sentiment enterthe Federated Societies in the meetings that it has been my good fortune to attend.
 The Grand Army of the Republic at the present time, is approaching the turn in the lane where they have got to modify the laws that govern and control them in their ordinary transactions and in doing so, they are compelled by force of surrounding circumstances to recognize their allied organizations, and as the matter stands today, the Federated Societies are not an allied organization of the Grand Army of the Republic.
-The matter has been submitted to me as the Judge Advocate and I have hesitated and am still hesitating more or less, in regard to the course to pursue.
-You should understand that we are an incorporation sanctioned by Con-That was endorsed and accepted by a Congress of the United gress.
-States, the incorporation was accepted by the Grand Army of the Republic and acted upon, and you are aware that in those articles of incorporation, there is a provision as regards the membership and no one can become a member except those that are recited in that article, that includes the Union Veterans in the War of the Rebellion.
-Therefore, it should be understood, there can be no successors.
-We are an incorporated body until the last Grand Army man is laid away.
+The matter has been submitted to me as the Judge Advocate and I have hesitated and am still hesitating more or less, in regard to the course to pursue. should understand that we are an incorporation sanctioned by Con-That was endorsed and accepted by a Congress of the United States, the incorporation was accepted by the Grand Army of the Republic and acted upon, and you are aware that in those articles of incorporation, there is a provision as regards the membership and no one can become a member except those that are recited in that article, that includes the Union Veterans in the War of the Rebellion.
+Therefore, it should be understood, there can be no successors. are an incorporated body until the last Grand Army man is laid away.
 We can only take our allied organizations into our organization through advisory representation, and cannot include any organization that has not been recognized by the Grand Army of the Republic as an ally.
 That is the situation, and this body must bear that in mind.